edward-jazzhands/textual-pyfiglet/README.md

 ## Features

-- Full integratio of Pyfiglet into Textual.
+- Full integration of Pyfiglet into Textual.
 Change the text or the font in real time - This can be connected to user input or modified programmatically.
 - Color system built on Textual's color system.
 Thus, it can display any color in the truecolor/16-bit spectrum, and can take common formats such as hex code and RGB, or just a huge variety of named colors.
 - Make a gradient automatically between any two colors.